IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step03.md

   import Execute from "$components/Execute.svelte";
 </script>

-## Seqkit: a command suite

 When viewing the help section, it's crucial to focus on the **Usage** section.
 This section offers a concise overview of how to use the command, highlighting both required and optional arguments.
 As a convention, items enclosed in brackets `[...]` are optional.
 For instance, here, `seqkit` can be called without any arguments (as previously shown).

 Here, the `[command]` argument  should be replaced with one of the tools proposed subsequently in the **Available Commands** section.
 One can directly see that `seqkit` offers a large panel of functions including sequence manipulation, format conversion, sequence analysis, and file management.
+This type of bioinformatics tool comprising several associated commands is called a **toolbox**.

 The **Flags** section provides a range of additional arguments that are available for all commands.
 To access the specific arguments for each subcommand, you will need then to call them individually.